-An outcome to the first stage is a pair (T, N).
-We examine the equity, efficiency and investment implications of a variety of outcomes.
-In particular, we show that IIAs with high N may discourage investment and may be inequitable.
+We examine the equity, efficiency, and investment implications of different combinations of T and N. In particular, we show that IIAs with high N may discourage investment or be inequitable and potentially inefficient.
 We begin by calculating each agent's first stage (ex ante) expected welfare conditional on the project proceeding.
 We then turn to the equity and efficiency of an outcome.
 A numerical example closes the section.